Experiment with Creative Collage Combinations

 As you've seen, it's the eclectic mix of colors, textures, and elements that make creating collages not only fun, but interesting and joyful to the eye.
 By using a variety of materials and techniques, you can discover "happy accidents" in texture design that adds to the appeal of your collage.

-Made from found papers and acrylic paint on a wood support.
+Peeling Paint is made from found papers and acrylic paint on a wood support.
 This texture, reminiscent of peeling paint, is the result of combining and painting over different papers in the collage while leaving some parts unglued and lifted.

-Made from tissue paper, coffee filters, and acrylic paint on a wood support.
+Wrinkled Blue is made from tissue paper, coffee filters, and acrylic paint on a wood support.
 This texture was created by painting over and down folded tissue paper and coffee filters onto the support.

-Made from brown paper bag strips, shredded origami paper, and acrylic paint on a wood support.
+Mosaic Kitty is made from brown paper bag strips, shredded origami paper, and acrylic paint on a wood support.
 Using strips from a paper grocery bag gave the background on this collage a hard, leathery texture.
 Torn bits of foiled origami paper gave the inner kitty a flecked, mosaic effect.

 Ready to see all of these techniques come together?
 Keep reading to see how I combined background texture with magazine collage and other interesting elements to produce more unique and interesting collage combinations.